 Ta-da!
 Hopefully this will save your bridesmaids from keeping silent while dishing out money for a dress they will never wear again.
 Plus, you get to feel in control without actually having to be The Boss.
 Trust in those career bridesmaids, like me, to send you many excited smartphone photos while we try things on.
 You won’t be sorry.

 This post was sponsored by Brideside, the complimentary styling service dedicated making bridesmaid dress shopping a piece of cake.
 With a selection of hundreds of dresses, in size 00–30, and a team of dedicated style consultants, Brideside hopes to make the dress shopping experience a more positive one for all your wedding party members.
-Shop online, use their Try At Home program or visit one of their new showrooms.
+Shop online, use their Try At Home program, or visit one of their new showrooms.
 Click here to explore Brideside’s bridesmaid dress collection, or sign up to get matched with your free personal style consultant and receive a free floral robe with every bridesmaid dress purchase.